0% platform fee — first 1,000,000 customersClaim 0% fee

 Caching for repetitive traffic

-Cost tracking per pipeline stage
+Cost per pipeline stage

 Failover keeps retrieval answering